constantx/constantx.github.io/README.md

 - `$ grunt`

 ## deploy
-- push to github master, travis will build and push to gh-pages on greeen
+- push to github master, travis will build and push to gh-pages on green